janis-commerce/api-session/README.md

 ApiSession has the following getters:
 * userId {string} The ID of the user or undefined in case there is no user
+* userIsDev {boolean} If user is dev
+* serviceName {string} The name of the service or undefined in case there is no service
+* isService {boolean} If session is associated to a service
 * clientId {string} The ID of the client or undefined in case there is no client
 * clientCode {string} The code of the client or undefined in case there is no client
 * profileId {string} The ID of the profile or undefined in case there is no profile